Skip to main content

 The Bhutanese Way

 Living away from Bhutan reveals who we are in unexpected ways.
 Here in Perth, we often notice this in ordinary conversations.
 When someone learns that we are Bhutanese, her face brightens.
-Almost every time, they mention a Bhutanese person they know.
+Almost every time, they mention a Bhutanese they know.
 “They are kind, respectful, hardworking people.”
 Those few words always stay with us.
 Even far from home, Bhutanese continue to live the values we grew up with.
 Helping others without being asked.
 Working sincerely.
 Treating people with respect.
 Without realising it, we become representatives of our country through the way we live each day.
 At a time when Bhutan is opening itself to the world through the visionary Gelephu Mindfulness City , this matters even more.
 The world is beginning to look toward Bhutan with curiosity and admiration.
 When they meet Bhutanese abroad whose actions reflect compassion, humility, and integrity, the image of Bhutan becomes something real and human.
-At the same time, living abroad also tests how m...
+At the same time, living abroad also tests how much of ...

 The weight of our textbooks